 - Applicants may, if they wish, contact the Admissions Office for a provisional indication as to the progress of their application.

-Applicants wishing to take French, Nua-Ghaeilge or Music must have obtained a minimum of H5 at Leaving Certificate.
+Applicants wishing to take French, Nua-Ghaeilge or Music must have obtained minimum Leaving Certificate grades.
 There is no equivalent QQI module for any of these three subjects.
 The grade requirement(s) will be checked following registration and students without the required grade(s) will need to choose other subjects.